-It’s used it in marinades, bread, soups, potatoes, pasta and sauces.
+It’s used it in marinades, bread, soups, potatoes, pasta, and sauces.
 The leaves are stripped from the stem and then chopped finely for use.

 Rosemary essential oil is steam distilled from the flowers of the plant.
 The smell of the oil is much more pungent than the leaves and smells very herby but in a good way.

 3 Best Ways to Use Rosemary Essential Oil for Hair

 If you are protective styling, feel free to include is as part of your refreshing spray.
-There’s a basic recipe you can build on HERE.
+It can help eliminate itching and any funky smell.

 In addition to hair growth, rosemary oil helps with mental clarity and acuity.

-Rosemary essential oil blends well with peppermint oil, eucalyptus oil and lavender oil.
+Rosemary essential oil blends well with peppermint oil, eucalyptus oil, and lavender oil.
 Always purchase therapeutic grade essential oils.